uyedaj/macrophy_course/projects/PAUP_lab/paup.md

 more bears_JC69.nex
 ```

-To launch paup, simply type the name of the program.
-Because I installed the software in the system path,
+To launch paup, make sure the program executable is in your data directory.
+Because I installed the software in the system
-it can be launched from anywhere.
-Otherwise, you'd have to be in the directory with the program.
+path on the server, you can run it from anywhere if you are using my lab computer.
+Otherwise, copy and paste your executable
+into the macrophy_course/projects/PAUP_lab directory.
+I suggest renaming the program as well to something shorter.
+Whatever
+you name it, type that in in the code below.
+Some of you may need to preced the name of the program with a "./paup4.0" for example,
+to get it to run.

 ```
 paup4.0
 ```
-You should be greated by the following screen:
+You should be greeted by the following screen:

 ```
 P A U P *